 Choose the option you want to show by default when a user gets a link.

 This setting specifies the default for your organization, but site owners can choose a different default link type for a site.

 Specific people - This option is most restrictive and impedes broad internal sharing.
 If you allow external sharing, this option lets users share with specific people outside the organization.

 Only people in your organization - If links are forwarded, they'll work for anyone in the organization.
 This option is best if your organization shares broadly internally and rarely shares externally.

 Anyone with the link - This option is available only if your external sharing setting is set to "Anyone."
-Forwarded links will work internally or externally, but you won't be able to track who has access to shared items or who has accessed shared items.
+Forwarded links work internally or externally, but you can't track who has access to shared items or who has accessed shared items.
 This is best for friction-free sharing if most files and folders in SharePoint and OneDrive aren't sensitive.

-If you select "Anyone with the link," but the site or OneDrive is set to allow sharing only with guests who sign in or provide a verification code, the default link will be "Only people in your organization."
-Users will need to change the link type to "Specific people" to share files and folders in the site or OneDrive externally.
+If you select "Anyone with the link," but the site or OneDrive is set to allow sharing only with guests who sign in or provide a verification code, the default link is "Only people in your organization."
+Users need to change the link type to "Specific people" to share files and folders in the site or OneDrive externally.

 Advanced settings for "Anyone" links

 Link expiration - You can require all "Anyone" links to expire, and specify the maximum number of days allowed